 Prescription drug spending has grown rapidly in the past couple of years, following years of slow growth.
 Several studies by the federal government, pharmacy benefit managers, and insurers point to high prices for new “specialty” drugs as driving this recent spike, in addition to price increases for some existing brand name drugs.
 Prescription drugs are one of the leading contributors to health spending growth, and insurers frequently cite these higher drug costs as a reason for raising premiums.Deductibles represent a growing share of out-of-pocket drug costs Click To Tweet

-This analysis examines trends in drug spending for people who have insurance coverage through their or a family member’s large employer, with a particular focus on those with high total drug spending or high out-of-pocket drug spending.
+This analysis examines trends in drug spending for people who have insurance coverage through their or a family member’s large employer, with a particular focus on those with high total drug spending or high out-of-pocket drug spending (a collection of additional related charts can be found here).
 The analysis is based on a sample of health benefit claims from the Truven MarketScan Commercial Claims and Encounters Database to calculate the amounts paid by insurance and out-of-pocket on prescription drugs from 2004 – 2014.
 We use a sample of between 785,000 and 15.3 million enrollees per year to analyze the change from 2004 to 2014 in average prescription drug spending for covered prescriptions overall, the average amount paid by health benefit plans, and the average amounts attributable to deductibles, copayments, and coinsurance.

 Trends in Total Prescription Drug Spending